mtxadmin/ublock/docs/policy_en.md

     <summary>
         Warnings about age
     </summary>
-    Is that requirements or stupidity of web designers?
+    Is that legal requirements or stupidity of web designers?
 But it looks pretty ridiculous.
 </details>

 <details>